Olabe to Eskerrika

 Distance Covered: 11 miles / 18 Km

-This section of the Camino traverses the quaint, rolling landscape between two smaller towns on either side of Guernica, offering a mostly calm day before heading into the largest city on the Camino del Norte.
-The route also passes through the historically significant town of Guernica, whose name you may recognize from Picasso’s famous painting.
+This section of the Camino traverses the quaint, rolling landscape on either side of Guernica, offering a relaxed day before heading into the largest city on the Camino del Norte, Bilbao.
+The main highlight of the route is the historically significant town, Guernica, whose name you may recognize from Picasso’s famous painting by the same name.

-I normally would have stopped to sleep in Guernica, but after hearing rumors from several other pilgrims about it being closed for the season, I figured I would play it safe and stop early the day before.
+I normally would have stopped to sleep in Guernica, but after hearing rumors from several other pilgrims about it being closed for the season, I figured I would play it safe and stop a few towns early.
 There is also no need to stick to the predetermined distances you may find online, as there are several albergues located in small towns that you walk through each day.
-Pilgrims may start their trip following the recommended daily distances, but after five or six days of hiking the route becomes much more of a choose-your-own adventure.
+Pilgrims may start their trip following the recommended daily distances, but after a few days of hiking the route becomes much more of a choose-your-own adventure.

 If this is the first post you’re reading from this series, take a look at the main page for my Camino hike write-ups and start from the beginning.
 And in case you have any general questions about the Camino de Santiago pilgrimage, start with my post explaining everything you need to know about the Camino de Santiago.